Back to All Tools

 Awaiting Inputs

-• V = I × R (Voltage equals Current times Resistance)
+• To find Voltage: V = I × R (Current multiplied by Resistance)